aspose-zip/Aspose.ZIP-Products/zip/net/extract/odg/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your ODG files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="ODG" readMoreLink="https://docs.fileformat.com/image/odg/" >}}
-The ODG file format is used by Apache OpenOffice's Draw application to store drawing elements as a vector image.
-It follows the XML based file format specifications outlined by Advancement of Structural Information Standards (OASIS).
-ODG represents drawings as vector images using points, lines and curves.
-Besides OpenOffice, LibreOffice and other applications also provide support for working with ODG file format.
-Other formats supported by OpenOffice, for example, include ODT, ODF, ODP and ODS.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->